joshkim65/CCoursework/readMe.txt

 a path to the bottom right corner to drop off the collected markers.
 It will drop off the markers automatically if it cannot find a viable path to the corner.

-To run the program, first compile the code: gcc main.c arena.c robot.c graphics.c dfs.c bfs.c -o robotArena -lm
+First compile the code by running this command in the terminal: gcc main.c arena.c robot.c graphics.c dfs.c bfs.c -o robotArena -lm

 Then run the program: